-The conference will highlight several workshops where researchers, and often the organic farmers that assisted, will present the findings and implications of their recent work.
-We have selected a broad range of agronomic, horticultural and livestock research projects from several research institutions throughout the Midwest and beyond.
+The MOSES Conference will highlight several workshops where researchers, and often the organic farmers that assisted, will present the findings and implications of their recent work.
+We have selected a broad range of agronomic, horticultural and livestock research projects for these workshops:

 Does It Pay to Irrigate Pasture Here?